jakebreen/pokecart/README.md

 ![header](https://github.com/Jakebreen/pokecart/blob/master/images/heading-image.png)

 # Overview
 Pokecart is my spin on the typical Poke-dex app.
-Featuring a complete list of the first 251 pokemon, filterable by their primary and secondary types and each of their four stats.
+Featuring a complete list of the first 251 pokemon filterable by their primary and secondary types and each of their four stats.
 A user can apply chosen filters to quickly find the pokemon they are looking for and add them to their shopping basket.
-Before purchase the user can review their order detailing the number of pokemon to purchase and the total expenditure as well as "poketax" applied on top.
+Before purchase the user can review their order detailing the number of pokemon they are about to purchase and the total expenditure as well as *"poketax"* applied on top.

 This project acts as my first introduction to LiveData, Coroutines and Koin.
-Working on this project has proven to be an insight into building an application without the usual dependencies on Dagger and RxJava that I regularly find myself accustomed implementing.
+Working on this project has proven to be an insight into building an application without the usual dependencies on Dagger and RxJava that I regularly find myself accustomed to implementing.

 The core technologies featured:
 * Room